ITU-BDSA23-GROUP1/Chirp/README.md

 Test program:
 In Chirp folder run the command: dotnet test

+Making a release/tag:
+Step 1: From whatever folder use git tag to see all current tags.
+Step 2: Then in the terminal use "git tag <vx.y.z>" and change x, y and z to be a number Step 3: Push tag by writing in the terminal "git push origin <vx.y.z>" where vx.y.z is what you made in step 2

 The program runs on http://localhost:5000
 (The public timeline, page 1 with the latest 32 cheeps are shown as default) To change to page number 2, add ?page=2 in URL